rticommunity/rtiperftest/srcDoc/examples.rst

 - **initialize_custom_type_dynamic_data**:
     This function is used to initialize your DynamicData.
-    The user will be able to allocate memory or set an immutable field of the data.
+    Using this function, you will be able to allocate memory or set an immutable field of the data.
     The function takes one argument:

-        - A reference to the full DDS_DynamicData object including custom_type.
+        - A reference to the full DDS_DynamicData object that includes custom_type.

 ::